its-miroma/fow/how-to/update/vanilla.md

 7. If you can see the newly installed version in the bottom-right corner, you're done!

 {% hint style="info" %}
 You may find a `paigaldaja_meta.json` file in the same folder as the installer.
-Don't worry: this is just a configuration file for smoother future updates
+Don't worry: this is just a configuration file for smoother future updates.
 {% endhint %}
+{% endtab %}

+{% tab title="Manual" %}
+If you've installed FO manually, you must reinstall it for every update.

+Follow the [installation instructions](../install/vanilla.md) again.
+You may skip _step 1_ because Java is already installed.
+{% endtab %}
+{% endtabs %}